KekeShang/econ-geo-city-attention-networks/readme.md

 python main.py us  # Execute code for the United States
 ```

-## Citation
+## Citation Requirement

-If you find this repository useful for your research, please cite the following paper:
+This repository implements the framework proposed in the following paper.
+**If you use any part of this code, data, or core ideas—including the hypothesis that economy and geography jointly shape the collective attention of cities—you must cite our work.**

 ```bibtex
 @article{shang2025economy,